aws-samples/aws-modernization-with-quali/content/module3/37_page.md

 1. Retrieve the latest code of the promotion app from GitHub.
 2. Build the artifact package (latest build).
-3. Upload the build to the S3 repository.
+3. Upload the artifact to the S3 repository.
 4. Deploy the promotion application to AWS in a Colony Sandbox.
 5. Run tests.
 6. Terminate the promotion application.